johnalison/obsidian-notes/Input/Dharma/StagesOfAwaking.md

     Here again, many people are satisfied with this realization and their investigation stops here.

     However this realization is still dualistic.
-On the one hand, you are pure subjectivity -- boundryless, openness.
+On the one hand, you are pure subjectivity -- boundry-less, openness.
     And on the other hand, there are all these objects that come and go in the openness.
 And You still haven't penetrated into the non-dual nature of reality.

     Now that you have recognized the emptiness or non-objectivity of self, you can direct your awareness to the nature of reality.